Grape Festival in Mehmetçik — Northern Cyprus

 Are there age restrictions?

 There is no direct bus service.
-You can take a dolmuş to Famagusta or İskele, then a taxi to Mehmetçik, or go directly by taxi if you do not have your own or rented car.
+You can take a dolmuş to Famagusta or İskele, then a taxi to Mehmetçik.
+Or directly by taxi if you do not have your own or a rental car.

 Where can I stay during the festival?

-Accommodation options in Mehmetçik are limited.
-It is recommended to stay in Famagusta (30 km), İskele, Boaz, or hotels in the Bafra region (15–20 km) and visit the festival for a day.
+Accommodation options in Mehmetçik itself are limited.
+It is recommended to stay in Famagusta (30 km), İskele, Boaz, or hotels in the Bafra region (15–20 km) and attend the festival for a day.

 What is the International Golden Grape Folk Dance Festival?

-This is an international folk dance festival held within the Mehmetçik Grape Festival.
-It features groups from Turkey, Mexico, Croatia, Romania, Hungary, Bulgaria, and other countries.
+It is an international folk dance festival held as part of the Mehmetçik Grape Festival.
+Folk groups from Turkey, Mexico, Croatia, Romania, Hungary, Bulgaria, and other countries perform there.

 The vineyards are located around the village.
 Some farmers organize tours and tastings during the festival.
-It is recommended to check availability with locals or the tourist information center.
+It is recommended to check availability with local residents or at the tourist information center.

 What other attractions are near Mehmetçik?

-Nearby attractions include Karpas Peninsula beaches, Kantara Castle, the easternmost point of the island, and the Apostle Andrew Monastery.
+Near Mehmetçik are the Karpas Peninsula beaches, Kantara Castle Kantara, the easternmost point of the island, and the Monastery of Apostle Andrew Apostle Andrew.